emberjs/rfcs/text/0617-rfc-stages.md

 At this stage, features or deprecations may be available for use behind a feature flag, or with an optional package, etc.
 The team reviews the work to determine when it can be included in a stable release.
+The Ember team is ready to commit to the stability of any interfaces exposed by the current implementation of the feature.
 Today, this would be the "go/no-go" decision by a particular team.

 A PR is opened on the repo (see [Accepted](#Accepted)) to move an accepted RFC